yukijina/node-naTour/README.md

 #### Syntax

-Tag + class name
+- Tag + class name
   eg. header.header

-#### different tags in the same line.
-Use colon
+- different tags in the same line.
+Use colon eg.li: a

-eg.li: a
+- space
+  use |

 #### You can assign variable in pug